Configuring a Pipeline

 If you have not saved your Snowflake account URL or credentials to your StreamSets account, the Snowflake Credentials dialog box appears.
 Enter all required information to enable access to Snowflake.
 The information is validated, then stored in your StreamSets account for use with all of your subsequent connections.

-8. On the General tab of the pipeline properties, configure the following properties, as needed:
+6. In the canvas, on the General tab of the pipeline properties, configure the following properties, as needed:

 If you have already created pipelines and configured Snowflake settings in your StreamSets account, the following properties might already be configured with default properties.
 Update them as needed.